 5. Select a category from the project category dropdown e.g. Health;

 6. Click on the Create New Project button;

 7. Then, choose the project’s Share options;

-- First determine whether your project is Private or Public.
+- First, determine whether your project is Private or Public.
 Click on Public to make the project accessible and findable by anyone who visits the website.
-Any one who access to a Public project will have Can View permission level to all forms and data within the project.
+Anyone who accesses a Public project will have a Can View permission level to all forms and data within the project.

 - Select Private to make the project private.
 A Private project can only be viewed or contributed by you (the owner) and collaborators with access.

 - If you would like to add a single collaborator and share with them the project, click on Add Single Collaborator and enter a collaborator’s username or name.